 - OHSU Infertility Program

 - American Society for Reproductive Medicine

-Peripheral Neuropathy - numbness, tingling sensation or pain in hands and feet which can take months to repair.
+Peripheral Neuropathy - numbness, tingling sensation or pain in the hands and feet which can take months to repair.
 Peripheral neuropathy involves fine and gross motor skills which can have an effect on writing, buttoning a shirt, gripping a cup and your sense of position.

 - Cancer Care - Understanding Peripheral Neuropathy

-- Cancer Care - post treatment survivors
+- Cancer Care - post-treatment survivors

 - Peripheral Neuropathy Caused by Chemotherapy